 Reduce risk, get to launch faster, and streamline your supply chain with rapid prototyping and on-demand production

 Across the Aerospace & Defence industry, the drive for lower costs, higher standards and increased capabilities along with managing risk and complexity make it more challenging for organisations to compete.
 This puts greater stress on the early development stages when materials and manufacturing processes are being tested and validated.
 To combat this, product engineers turn to Protolabs to iterate designs more quickly, prototype in final materials, and manufacture complex geometries.
-Our automated manufacturing services can be leveraged throughout the product life cycle, from early prototyping and design validation to hot-fire testing and launch.
+Our automated manufacturing services can be leveraged throughout the product life cycle, from early prototyping and design validation to launch.

 Why Do Aerospace and Defense Companies Use Protolabs?

 Use additive manufacturing to build intricate geometries in order to lightweight part designs or reduce the number of metal components in an assembly.

 Leverage high-speed 3-axis and 5-axis milling processes as well as turning with live tooling for increasingly complex metal and plastic components.

 Get durable, production-grade tools, fixtures, and other aids within days so development and workflow remain forward moving.

 Benefit from rapid production and delivery of replacement parts for aircraft interiors from one offs to low volume production.

 Take advantage of our ISO9001-certified manufacturing processes for high-requirement parts.

 Choose from machined metals like aluminium, titanium, and stainless steel 17-4 PH along with 3D-printed metals like Inconel.

 Protolabs Helps ISAR get ready for take-off!